Differences Between C++ vs Java

 - C++ has no support for Threads like Java, C++ achieve the functionality of thread using external libraries.

-Below is the list of points describe the comparison between C++ vs Java
+Below is the list of points describe the comparison between C++ and Java.

 |Inheritance||Provide single and multiple inheritances both||Does not support multiple inheritances.
 Uses the concept if Interface to achieve|